Speykious/SeeShark/Readme.md

 Using FFmpeg, it allows you to enumerate camera devices and decode raw frames in 199 different pixel formats (because that's how powerful FFmpeg is!).

 Features include:
+- Zero-copy.
+- Memory-safe.
+- Cross platform (Tested on Windows and Linux, might work on more platforms like MacOS).
-- zero-copy
+- Managing camera devices.
+- Notifies the application if devices get connected/disconnected.
-- memory-safe
+- Event-driven code flow.
-- access to raw data
+- Supports 199 different pixel formats.
-- conversion of a frame from a pixel format to another
+- Conversion of a frame from a pixel format to another.
-- scaling frames
+- Scaling frames.
-- managing camera devices
+- Access to raw pixel data.

 Features **don't** include:
-- saving a frame to some image file format
+- Saving a frame as an image (here's a [wiki page on how to do it](https://github.com/vignetteapp/SeeShark/wiki/Saving-images) using ImageSharp).
-- recording a camera stream to a video file
+- Recording a camera stream to a video file.
-- manage audio devices
+- Manage audio devices.

 ***